jade-lt/Reco/README.md

 Start the servers in both terminals by using the "npm start" commands.
 If not automatically redirected, open a browser and enter http://localhost:3000/

-Built using MongoDB, Express, React, Node, Material UI, TMDb, Google Books and RAWG
+Built using MongoDB, Express, React, Node, Material UI, Bootstrap, TMDb, Google Books and RAWG

 You can see initial wireframe here: https://www.figma.com/file/Rgm5ovPNVxM9xzCTyN5MVe/Reco-App?node-id=0%3A1